illeandrei/cv-from-scratch/README.md

 # Guide to create CV project from scratch

 ### Follow this steps:
-- create folder with name of project (illeandrei.github.io)
+- create folder with name of project (cv-from-scratch)

 - create index.html (in the folder created previously)
 - create script.js (to run all js logic)